sagemath/trac_to_gh/Issue 1290.md

 # Issue 1290: [with patch] add computationg of Rencontres numbers to Sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1290

 Original creator: was